-Watch this exclusive interview with Dennis Ratner, Founder & Stylist of Hair Cuttery in which he talks about his passion for the beauty industry and the story behind the largest privately held salon in the US.
+Watch this exclusive interview with Dennis Ratner, Founder & Salon Professional of Hair Cuttery in which he talks about his passion for the beauty industry and the story behind the largest privately held salon in the US.

 WE KNEW WE WANTED TO CHANGE THE INDUSTRY.